 As with other altcoins and bitcoin itself, Bytecoin has since decreased in value and, as of September 2017, its value has settled at approximately $0.0015, while the market figures out this cryptocurrency’s future.

 Just like other altcoins, sending Bytecoin requires both you and the recipient of BCN to own a Bytecoin wallet.
 Once you have the wallet installed, sending BCN is the same as other altcoins because the algorithm for anonymity works behind the scenes.

 - Install a Bytecoin wallet.
-Some wallets allow users to send and receive multiple cryptocurrencies but, at the time of writing, only Bytecoin’s official wallet lets you send and receive Bytecoin tokens.
+Some wallets allow users to send and receive multiple cryptocurrencies, but as of October 2017, only Bytecoin’s official wallet lets you send and receive Bytecoin tokens.

 - Get the recipient’s address.The recipient must provide you with an address, usually a series of letters and numbers, which you then enter into the Bytecoin wallet.

 - Send agreed-upon BCN amount.
 After verifying that you have the necessary funds, enter the amount of BCN previously agreed upon with the recipient and send the coins.
 The transaction will show up immediately, but it might take a couple of minutes until the transaction is verified by a miner on the blockchain, which unlocks the funds for use by the recipient.